Bootblock size inflated by over 1000%

 Unfortunatly I have no knowledge about how the bootblock (size) is affected by or build in coreboot.
 I did not find any specific documentation on this regard in docs.coreboot.org.

 I'd really appreciate information/hints about how I can tackle this issue myself or how I can provide you with information needed to investigate this behavior.

-#2 Updated by Angel Pons 6 months ago
+#2 Updated by Angel Pons almost 2 years ago

 My guess is that the bootblock size increased because of C_ENVIRONMENT_BOOTBLOCK.
 This is a small price to pay to get rid of romcc and its weird quirks.